RagnarB83/ash-documentation/docs/ORCA-interface.rst

        | to a specific ORCA fragment (e.g. for ORCA multi-level PNO calculations).
        | Example: [[1,2,3],[10,11,12],[13,14,15]].
 Will affect the coordinate-block
        | in the ORCA inputfile.
 For QM/MM: atom indices must be in QM-region.
+   * - ``cpcm_radii``
+     - list of floats
+     - None
+     - | By providing a list of radii (in Å) for each atom in the molecule,
+       | the CPCM radii will manually be changed in the ORCA inputfile.
+       | Typically used with DRACO-radii :doc:`Helper-programs`

 ################################
 Finding the ORCA program